cncf/velocity/README.md

 ﻿# velocity
 Track development velocity

-'*.sql' files in `BigQuery` folder are Google BigQuery queries that produce csv data files to be put in the in `data/` directory for processing

 `analysis.rb` is a tool that processes input files (csv files from BigQuery results) and generates final data for Bubble/Motion Google Sheet Chart.
 This tool also uses:
 - a "hints" file with additional mapping: repo name -> project.
 (N repos --> 1 Project), so a given project name may be listed be in many lines